Rose Hudson-Wilkin: Bishop of Dover

 On 28 June 2019, it was announced that Hudson-Wilkin was to become Bishop suffragan of Dover.
-As a suffragan bishop, the Bishop of Dover has authority delegated by the Archbishop of Canterbury to oversee the diocese of Canterbury on behalf of the diocesan bishop; she took up her see immediately before her consecration, which was scheduled for 19 November 2019 at St Paul's Cathedral.
+As a suffragan bishop, the bishop of Dover has authority delegated by the archbishop of Canterbury to oversee the diocese of Canterbury on behalf of the diocesan bishop as Bishop in Canterbury.
+She took up her see immediately before her consecration, which was scheduled for 19 November 2019 at St Paul's Cathedral.
 Press coverage of the announcement noted that she would be the first black woman to become a Church of England bishop; Guli Francis-Dehqani was the first ethnic minority woman to become a bishop, in 2017.

 On 19 November 2019, Hudson-Wilkin was consecrated a bishop by Archbishop Justin Welby at St Paul's Cathedral.
 She was installed as Bishop of Dover during a service at Canterbury Cathedral on 30 November 2019.

 Hudson-Wilkin was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for "services to young people and the Church", having received the Order of Distinction (CD) from the Jamaican Government in 2019.
-She was also listed in the 2020 and 2021 Powerlist, of the 100 the most influential people in the UK of African/African-Caribbean descent.
-On 6 February 2023, she was appointed an Honorary Bencher of Lincoln's Inn.
+She was also listed in the 2020 and 2021 Powerlist of the 100 most influential people in the UK of African/African-Caribbean descent.

+On 6 February 2023, she was appointed an Honorary Bencher of Lincoln's Inn and, on 23 March 2023, she gave the Haberdashers' Golden Lecture at St Bartholomew-the-Less Church in the City of London.

+In May 2023, she took part in the Coronation, one of three female bishops to do so.
+She officiated at the funeral of William Brown, a seven-year-old boy who was killed in a suspected hit-and-run crash, at St Mary and St Eanswythe's Church in Folkestone, within her episcopal jurisdiction.